 The Charity is overseen by a Board of Trustees which is responsible for directing the affairs of Assisting Berkshire Children (ABC) to read and ensuring that it is solvent, well-run and that the interests of children remain paramount.

-• The Trustees must ensure that the charity complies with charity law and with the requirements of the Charity Commission as regulator; in particular ensure that the charity prepares reports on what it has achieved and annual returns and accounts as required by law.
+- The Trustees must ensure that the charity complies with charity laws in England and Wales and with the rules and regulations of the Charity Commission as regulator; in particular ensuring that the charity prepares an annual report, annual accounts and maintains an accurate register of its Trustees.

-• The Trustees must ensure that the charity does not breach any of the requirements or rules set out in the Constitution and that it remains true to the charitable purpose and objects set out there.
+- The Trustees must ensure that the charity does not breach its Constitution and that it remains true to the charitable purpose and objects set out there.

-Trustees are elected at the Annual General Meeting in May and may be co-opted to the Board during the year.
-The Trustees meet 3 times a year.
+Trustees are elected at the Annual General Meeting (AGM) in June and may be co-opted to the Board during the year.
+The Trustees meet three times a year.

-The Operational Management Committee (OMC) is responsible for proposing strategies and policies to the Board, setting standards within policies laid down by the Trustees and ensuring these standards are maintained.
-The OMC consists of the Chair, Vice Chair (if applicable), Treasurer and Coordinator and meets twice a term.
-The members are responsible for the day to day running of the organisation and have the following delegated authorities:
+The Trustees are responsible for preparing the business plan together with the CEO, proposing and reviewing policies, setting standards within policies laid down and ensuring these standards are maintained.
+The CEO is responsible for the day-to-day running of the charity and has the following delegated authorities:

-• Authorisation of additional emergency expenditure or expenditure above the agreed budget limits up to £1000.
-Such decisions must be brought to the next meeting of the Trustees for ratification
+- Authorisation of additional emergency expenditure or expenditure above the agreed budget with a limit up to £1000.
+Such decisions must be brought to the next meeting of the Trustees for retrospective approval

-• Recruitment, training and support of staff and volunteers
+- Recruitment, training and management of staff and volunteers

-The OMC must report to the Trustees each term and in addition, is responsible for alerting the Board to any issue that might affect the reputation or future of the Charity.
+The CEO must report to the Trustees each term and in addition, is responsible for alerting the Board of Trustees of any issue that might affect the reputation or future of the Charity.